-29. Fiat Chrysler Automobiles will pay up to $5,000 in tuition assistance for job-related courses.
+33. Procter & Gamble will pay up to $40,000 in tuition and fees for pre-approved courses.

 Eligible Qualcomm employees may receive reimbursements based on the approved program of study.
 For continuing education, two-year degrees, four-year undergraduate degrees, or certified programs, employees may get up to $5,250 per year.